Yvonne De Carlo: 1942–1944: Contract with Paramount

 De Carlo played further unbilled roles in Here Come the Waves (1944), Practically Yours (1944), and Bring on the Girls (1945).
-Paramount then decided not to renew her contract option but did renew Lamour's contract.
+Paramount decided not to renew her contract option, but did renew Lamour's contract.

 Stardom

-Salome, Where She Danced (1944–1945)
+1944–1945: Salome, Where She Danced

 De Carlo was screen tested by Universal, who were looking for an exotic glamour girl in the mold of Maria Montez and Acquanetta.
 The test was seen by Walter Wanger who was making an adventure film in Technicolor, Salome, Where She Danced (1945).
 Wanger later claimed he discovered De Carlo when looking at footage for another actor in which De Carlo also happened to appear (Milburn Stone).

 Wanger tested De Carlo several times and Universal signed her to a long-term contract at $150 a week.
-In September 1944, it was announced De Carlo was cast in the lead of Salome over a reported 20,000 other young women.

-Another source says 21 Royal Canadian Air Force bombardier students who loved her as a pinup star campaigned to get her the role.
+In September 1944, it was announced that De Carlo was cast in the lead of Salome over a reported 20,000 other young women.
+Another source claimed 21 Royal Canadian Air Force bombardier students who loved De Carlo as a pinup star had campaigned to get her the role.
 De Carlo later said this was done at her behest; she took several pictures of herself in a revealing costume and persuaded two childhood friends from Vancouver, Reginald Reid and Kenneth Ross McKenzie, who had become pilots, to arrange their friends to lobby on her behalf, writing in her memoirs that the whole thing was Wanger's idea.
 Though not a critical success, Salome was a box office favorite, and the heavily promoted De Carlo was hailed as an up-and-coming star.

-In his review for the film, Bosley Crowther of The New York Times wrote:
+In his review of the film, Bosley Crowther of the New York Times wrote:

 Miss De Carlo has an agreeable mezzo-soprano singing voice, all the 'looks' one girl could ask for, and, moreover, she dances with a sensuousness which must have caused the Hays office some anguish.
 The script, however, does not give her much chance to prove her acting talents.